-In addition to informing the application that a context is established anonymously (via the isAnonymous method of the GSSContext class), the getSrcName method of the acceptor's GSSContext object will, for such contexts, return a reserved internal-form name, defined by the implementation.
+In addition to informing the application that a context is established anonymously (via the isAnonymous method of the GSSContext class), the getSrcName method of the acceptor's GSSContext object

+Upadhyay, et al. Standards Track [Page 12] will, for such contexts, return a reserved internal-form name, defined by the implementation.

 The toString method for a GSSName object representing an anonymous entity will return a printable name.
 The returned value will be syntactically distinguishable from any valid principal name supported by the implementation.
-The associated name-type object identifier will be an oid representing the value of NT_ANONYMOUS.
-This nametype oid will be defined as a public, static Oid object of the GSSName class.
-The printable form of an anonymous name should be chosen such that it implies anonymity, since this name may appear in, for example, audit logs.
+The associated name-type Object Identifier (OID) will be an OID representing the value of NT_ANONYMOUS.
+This name-type OID will be defined as a public, static Oid object of the GSSName class.
+The printable form of an anonymous name SHOULD be chosen such that it implies anonymity, since this name may appear in, for example, audit logs.
 For example, the string "<anonymous>" might be a good choice, if no valid printable names supported by the implementation can begin with "<" and end with ">".

-When using the equal method of the GSSName interface, and one of the operands is a GSSName instance representing an anonymous entity, the method must return "false".
+When using the equal method of the GSSName interface, and one of the operands is a GSSName instance representing an anonymous entity, the method MUST return "false".

 4.5.
-Confidentiality
+Integrity and Confidentiality